Lightning is a massive electrostatic discharge (ESD) when the dielectric of air between clouds and earth breaks down.

-Nearly every element of your PCB design (traces, routing, layers, component placement, and spacing) can affect the ESD protection on your board.
-That means you need to consider ESD early in your design process; otherwise, you’re likely to require major PCB redesign to fix routing and component placement issues.
+Nearly every element of your PCB design (traces, routing, layers, electronic component placement, and spacing) can affect the PCB ESD protection on your board.
+That means you need to consider ESD early in your design process; otherwise, you’re likely to require major Circuit Board redesign to fix routing and electronic component placement issues.

 What causes ESD in products?

 Even if you aren’t fending off giant cousins with a pterodactyl wingspan and huge static collecting feet, you can still have an ESD events from a mundane activity.
 Frequently, walking alone collects enough charge to damage components.

 On a Printed Circuit, a discharge usually originates at the user interface, or at another input.
 Any activity, like plugging in cables, or pushing buttons, keys, or screens can, and often does, result in a discharge.
 Also, touching components themselves can be really bad news.
 I lost a lot of RF modules that way.

 Plugs and connectors are the most source of ESD into consumer products.